Frequently Asked Questions (FAQs)

 About Us

-The Master of Public Administration (MPA) Program is designed to provide widely varied educational opportunities in the fields of public and not-for-profit management.
-Graduate study opportunities are available for those currently employed as well as for recent graduates seeking a career in the public service.
-Both full-time and part-time study programs are available on a degree and non-degree basis.
+The Master of Public Administration (MPA) Program provides a wide variety of educational opportunities in public and not-for-profit management.
+Our program prepares students through an emphasis on policy, management, and leadership—key skills that employers look for.
+Graduate study opportunities are available for both current professionals and recent graduates interested in pursuing a career in public service.
+Students can choose between full-time and part-time study programs.

-Students are encouraged to become aware of the public service environment, the values that guide public service and the critical and analytical skills necessary to formulate, implement and evaluate public service decisions.
+Students are encouraged to understand the public service environment, the values that shape public service, and the critical and analytical skills required to formulate, implement, and evaluate public service decisions.
+Our courses focus on state and local government (along with nonprofit organizations), as these sectors represent the largest portion of public sector employment.

-Program faculty, all of whom hold doctoral degrees and have public service management experience, have been selected from the several academic areas most pertinent to public sector applications.
-Adjunct faculty are highly trained, qualified and experienced academics and practitioners.
+Program faculty, all of whom hold doctoral degrees and have public service management experience, have been selected from several academic areas most pertinent to public sector applications.
+Adjunct faculty are highly trained, qualified, and experienced academics and practitioners.

 NASPAA logoThe MPA Program is accredited by the NASPAA Commission on Peer Review and Accreditation and listed on the Annual Roster of Accredited Programs in conformity with NASPAA standards.